Nasdaq Composite Tops 6000 for First Time

 ADVERTISEMENT

-Tech companies in the S&P 500 are on track to post 14% growth in earnings in the first quarter from the year-earlier period, according to reported results and analyst estimates on FactSet, compared with 10% growth rate expected for the broader S&P 500.
-If President Donald Trump is successful in pushing through a tax overhaul, multinational tech firms could see corporate profits rise even more in subsequent quarters, said Mr. Pavlik.
+Tech companies in the S&P 500 are on track to post 14% growth in earnings in the first quarter from the year-earlier period, according to reported results and analyst estimates on FactSet, compared with the 10% growth rate expected for the broader S&P 500.

 "Tech is always going to be the group that pulls in investors chasing growth," he said.